AgateTravel WeLiveToServe

 There is a novel named Shangri-la which means a permanently happy land, inhabited by some of the ageless people.
 This term from that time has been used several times in lazy travel writing to explain Nepal.
 It also portrays some of the harsh reality of Nepal which explains that life is tough in this country.
 Apart from being beautiful and an attractive place for tourists, this place also has the poorest economy, which can’t be overlooked.

-8. Nepal is a kingdom
+7. Nepal was a kingdom before 2008

 Nepal was known as a kingdom between 1768 and 2008; however, some people still refer to Nepal as Kingdom.
 After the death of the seven members of the Royal family, including the king, queen who was shot dead, the crowd believed that the crown prince was the culprit behind the tragedy.
 Several battles took place in between and in the year 2008, 28 May Nepal was declared a Republic.

 The name Sherpa is given to young men who will carry the luggage for you on top of the mountains.
 These people are said to be the ethnic group of people from eastern Nepal.
 This group of people emerged from Tibet a hundred years ago and they mostly stay around the Everest region.
-They are mostly involved in tourism so that they can provide help to the tourist.
-They mostly serve as porters, lodge owners, guides, etc.
+They are mostly involved in tourism so that they can provide help to the tourists.
+They mostly serve as porters, lodge owners, guides, rescue personnel, etc.

 These myths about Nepal and Nepal history are quite popular and many tourists get confused while planning or booking their trip to Nepal.
 However, when you finally visit Nepal, make sure you are well aware of the myths of Nepal History to explore the place better.
 Don’t forget to carry your camera to capture the best of Nepal, follow the basic tips and carry the essentials to have a great time in this incredibly diverse country.